Your Need-to-Know Info for Visiting Art Barn

 Art Barn is largely operated by volunteers, and it’s no small task.
 If you’re a local and looking to help a good cause, give them an email or a call!
 They need help with everything from events, to cleaning, to office work, and more.

 Interested in visiting Art Barn?
-They are open Monday-Friday 10am-4pm or during classes, which are listed on their website.
+They are open Monday-Friday 10 am-4 pm or during classes, which are listed on their website.
 And make it a whole visit!
-Nearby places include Anderson Winery, Moraine Ridge Wildlife Rehabilitation Center, the Moraine Nature Preserve, 49er Drive-in, and At Home in the Woods Bed and Breakfast.
-Chesterton is also just a short 10 minute drive away.
+Nearby places include Anderson Winery, Humane Indiana Wildlife, the Moraine Nature Preserve, 49er Drive-in, and At Home in the Woods Bed and Breakfast.
+Chesterton is also just a short 10-minute drive away.